kevinsullivan/physvm_develop/ONBOARD.md

 ## Running Mathlib within the container
 1. Once you're in the container in vscode, open up a terminal window within VSCode (Terminal -> New Terminal).
 2. cd into the peirce/deps/phys directory, and switch into the master branch.
 3. Run *leanpkg configure*, and after that finishes, run *leanpkg build*.
-This should take a significant amount of time, and will possibly output some errors.
-Ignore these, and let it run to completion.
-After this finishes running, you should have a working Mathlib inside of the container.
+The build can take a while (up to 30 minutes perhaps), and might produce some error messages.
+Ignore these and let the build process run to completion.
+After it finishes, you should have a working Mathlib inside of the container.

 Private note to Kevin: The preceding instructions should specify use of the leanproject command.